- ★ Writing Support

 What is more, the course guided me to the correct way of using certain words and phrases, which helped to make my papers more native.

-Last but not least, I liked the course because my instructor Lori really cares about the progress of each student.
-When I got Lori’s feedback on my first paper, I was deeply moved because her comments were so detailed.
+Last but not least, I liked the course because my instructor really cares about the progress of each student.
+When I got my instructor's feedback on my first paper, I was deeply moved because her comments were so detailed.
 And she pointed out the mistakes as tiny as the misuse of punctuation.

 Generally speaking, Writing 120 is indeed an excellent course.
 If you want to have a gradual and smooth transition to academic English writing, you should definitely take the course!"